This company offers free spouse monitoring and affordable additional features.

 The vast array of additional features at affordable prices is probably among the top reasons people opt for this company as their medical alert provider.
 To top things off, they also offer free spouse monitoring.
 In addition, the fall detection feature is budget-friendly and compatible with all the systems.

-The company also offers customer-friendly terms.
-Users can cancel at any time for any reason.
+The company also offers customer-friendly terms which include a lifetime subscriber price and an equipment guarantee.
 LifeFone returns are also possible, and if you return the system within 30 days, they’ll return the full sum of your order.
+You can also cancel at any time and pay only for the time you’ve used and there are no activation or equipment fees.

 Although not the most expensive, the company seems to be on the costly side.
 Besides the fact that the response times are average, considering that the brand has a history of 40 years in the field, we would love to see improved times.